Koudela/eArc-di/README.md

 uncovers all dependencies of the business domain.
 This is as explicit as a good architecture can get.

+In modern agile teams maybe the biggest advantage is that no programmer can introduce a new dependency accidentally.
+Thus helping to keep the architectural design clean.

 (!
 Subset generation is not implemented yet.)

 ### Container merging